swirlai/docker-compose/doc/controlling-swirl-service.md

 ```

 ### Docker Monitoring
-As the containers are standard docker containers, you can also monitor them via
+As the containers are standard Docker containers, you can also monitor them via
 - `docker inspect`
 - `docker logs`